spicywebau/craft-neo/docs/console-commands.md

 - `--set-top-level`: Whether to set the block type as being allowed at the top level.
 - `--unset-top-level`: Whether to set the block type as not being allowed at the top level.

+The following restrictions exist on using options:
-One of `--type-id` and `--handle` must be specified, and if `--handle` is specified and the specified handle is used on more than one Neo field, `--field-id` must also be specified.
-Furthermore, at most one of `--set-description` and `--unset-description` may be used, at most one of `--set-top-level` and `--unset-top-level` may be used, and at most one of `--set-child-blocks` and `--unset-child-blocks` may be used.
+- One of `--type-id` and `--handle` must be specified, and if `--handle` is specified and the specified handle is used on more than one Neo field, `--field-id` must also be specified
+- At most one of `--set-description` and `--unset-description` may be used
+- At most one of `--set-enabled` and `--unset-enabled` may be used
+- At most one of `--set-top-level` and `--unset-top-level` may be used
+- At most one of `--set-child-blocks` and `--unset-child-blocks` may be used

 ## `neo/fields/reapply-propagation-method`